vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 Complete!
 ```

-Let us take a look at the files that were create by `v new`.
-In the folder, we
+Let us take a look at the files that were created by `v new`.
+In the folder,
-find a `v.mod` file and a `geo.v` file.
+we find a `v.mod` file and a `geo.v` file.

 The `v.mod` file looks like this: